ashhass/Chatbot/README.md

 Steps to run:

 1. Download this github repository
+2. Create a virtual environment

+     `python -m venv venv`
+3. Activate the virtual environment

+    `source venv/bin/activate` or `venv/bin/activate` [for Windows]

+4. Install the requirements

+   `pip install -r requirements.txt`

-2. Set your API key in Dockerfile
+5. Add your OpenAI API key in a .env file
-3. Run the command below to build a docker image
+6. On the terminal run the command below

-   `docker build -t ashhass/chatbot:0.0.1.RELEASE .`
-4. Create a docker container and host in port 3000

-   `docker container run -d -p 3000:3000 ashhass/chatbot:0.0.1.RELEASE`
+     python app.py

-5. The chatbot should now be running on your localhost on port 3000
+7. App should not be running on localhost default port